 According to that video, coyote trappers use barbaric steel clamps to trap animals and coyotes trapped for their fur can suffer for days and face blood loss, frostbite, gangrene, and attacks by predators.
 If they aren’t dead when the trapper returns, they may be shot, strangled, stomped on, or bludgeoned to death.

-Since then, I began to pay attention to the social media backlash of Canada Goose and the following protest in the New York city.
-Its brand reputation crisis never ends since 2016 and PETA keeps trying to call on consumers to “reject Canada Goose’s cruelty to coyotes and geese and to invest in kindness by buying vegan clothing instead.”
+Since then, I began to pay attention to the social media backlash of Canada Goose and the subsequent protest in the New York City.
+Its brand reputation crisis never ends since 2016 and PETA keep trying to call on consumers to “reject Canada Goose’s cruelty to coyotes and geese and to invest in kindness by buying vegan clothing instead.”

 “Your fur trim right here, you paid someone to murder a dog,” a protester with a whistle yelled at a woman in a Canada Goose parka.
 Others chased people down the block, signs in hand, chastising the coat-wearer for animal cruelty.
 “Shame on you!” another protestor screamed at a woman shuffling by in Canada Goose apparel.

 People twitted out related information to in favor of PETA’s protest and a cluster of celebrities, including Justin Long and Maggie Q, have spoken out against the coat label.

 Interestingly, this animal rights group recently bought $4,000 worth of Canada Goose shares, which is the “minimum amount required to contribute to shareholders meetings” to attend annual meetings and ask Canada Goose to stop sourcing animal products.